 My favourite part of the project was the feeling of satisfaction when you know that an application will be successful.
 This is because you have actively helped a person to improve their life.
 Indeed, with the money they receive, they will be able to afford better care and small improvements that will make their everyday life much easier … The skills that I have improved because of this project are active listening, accurate representation of facts and precision, empathy, non-judgmental approach, confidentiality, interview skills and team working.

 As part of the Community and Migrant Support project, student volunteers assist clients and visitors at the St Vincent’s Support Centre by providing information and wider community support.
 This includes a wide range of tasks, from immigration advice and information provision, informing visitors on education, housing or welfare matters, and broader community support needs such as creating food parcels.

 I thoroughly enjoyed directly interacting with the clients and the hands-on approach involved.
 I found that the diversity of work meant that I was able to gain experience in a wide range of fields.
 Moreover, the supervisors, Julie and Rolinde, were very helpful and really supportive.

 I was able to quickly pick up immigration laws and procedures and was excitingly able to complete full applications and submit them on my own.
 This experience also honed my attention to detail, which is crucial while filling in dates and all sorts of numbers throughout the workday.

 Cerebra Pro Bono Research Programme

-The Cerebra Pro Bono Research Programme is an opportunity for School of Law students (and, in some cases, students outside of the School), to be involved in research which helps to benefit the lives of disabled children and their families.
-It is open to students in the first year and above.
+The Cerebra Pro Bono Research Programme is an opportunity for students to be involved in research which helps to benefit the lives of disabled children and their families.

 If you have any queries in relation to the Community Engagement Activities offered at the School of Law, please email email@example.com